Let’s take a look at an innovative piece of endurance exercise equipment – the Concept2 SkiErg.

 The floor stand weighs 35 lbs.

 It’s not impossible you might find a second hand skierg for sale cheap on craiglist, ebay, or facebook marketplace.
-But the Concept2 SKiErg is just like the Concept 2 rower – it hold it’s value very well.
+But the Concept2 SKiErg is just like the Concept 2 rower – it will hold it’s value very well.
 Don’t expect much of a discount.
 You will also find that very few people are selling these items regularly and the chance they will be local to you is minimal.

 What is Nordic Skiing?